Heather Locklear Rushed To Hospital For Overdose Just Hours After Posting Bail

 It has certainly already been a trouble-filled year for the former Spin City star.
 Just last week, Heather was arrested following an altercation with her mother and father.
 According to the Inquisitr, the actress got so agitated before she was supposed to be hospitalized that she reportedly physically harmed both of her parents.
 Her mother called 911 after Heather choked her and hit her father.

-Prior to that, the Inquisitr reported that Locklear threw a Redbull can at her boyfriend, Chris Heisser, after she allegedly found out that he was cheating on her.
-The cops were eventually called to Heather’s home as a result of a domestic disturbance and once they arrived at the scene, Locklear kicked one of the deputies in the shin before pushing two other police officers.
+Prior to that, the Inquisitr reported that Locklear threw a Red Bull can at her boyfriend, Chris Heisser, after she allegedly found out that he was cheating on her.
+The cops were eventually called to Heather’s home as a result of a domestic disturbance, and once they arrived at the scene, Locklear kicked one of the deputies in the shin before pushing two other police officers.
 As if that was not enough, she also threatened to shoot police if they ever set foot on her property again.
 She was later charged with misdemeanor battery on a police officer.

 In 2017, the troubled star reportedly entered rehab in January and later that year, she was involved in a car accident, which led to her hospitalization.
 Hopefully Heather can get the help she needs.